DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/home.md

 To enable API clients to benefit from this consistency, we expose the following lists of possible autocomplete values:

 - `/reference-data/gcse-subjects`: a list of GCSE subjects based on [Ofqual’s list](https://register.ofqual.gov.uk/Download)
+- `/reference-data/a-and-as-level-subjects`: a list of A and AS level subjects based on [Ofqual’s list](https://register.ofqual.gov.uk/Download)

 ## How do I connect to this API?